serenefall/workshop-content18/README.md

 # 2018 PIMS BC Data Science Workshop

+This is a workshop I worked on in June 2018.
+Our team's project is Comm100: Determining intent and automating knowledge base creation from live chat transcripts.
+Detailed project information and my delivery can be access under the "4-comm100" folder.

 ## Description

 This repository contains workshop content and resources for the 2018 BC